 Georgia sits at a convergence point of the East and West.
 It was an important stop along the Silk Road, and it housed many great civilizations throughout history.
-Though its past is troubled at times, the meeting and clashing of cultures has resulted in a country rich in influences, from Georgian and Armenian to Turkish to Persian to Russian.
+Though its past is troubled at times, the meeting and clashing of cultures have resulted in a country rich in influences, from Georgian and Armenian to Turkish to Persian to Russian.

 Orthodox churches sit on hilltops minutes away from Roman ruins, and cave cities are decorated with Byzantine-esque frescoes.
 Foods are richly spiced, despite there not being many spices grown in Georgia, and in places, you can just as easily find a Turkish teahouse or a Russian kitchen as you can a Georgian restaurant.

-The people are the greatest, and the country is super safe.
+The people are the greatest, and the country is super safe

 The people of Georgia are some of the most hospitable people we’ve met in our travels.

 It’s hard to explain how–all countries have hospitable people, if you look long enough, and many cultures are naturally welcoming.
 So, why are the Georgians so great?
-I’d venture to say that it’s because they’re always willing to take the extra step to help you out, or make you feel at home.
+I’d venture to say that it’s because they’re always willing to take the extra step to help you out or make you feel at home.

 A good example is asking for directions.
 I’d ask people for directions in very (very) broken Russian.
 Even if they had no idea what I’d said, or weren’t able to respond and have me understand, they’d still take us and walk with us all the way, until we found where we needed to go.
 Even taxi drivers, who can be notorious for giving false information, or refusing to help unless you pay for a ride, were helpful.
 Sure, they first say that they’ll drive you there, but when you refuse, they’re just as helpful as any other person on the street.